sgoldenlab/simba/docs/unsupervised_classification.md

 ## Overview

-- include image from paper and simba logo, with unsupervised you wanna see new behavior, different forms, dividing up behavior that yove already successfully classified and cluster the behavior that you can newly find, the unlabeled behaviors. to find new behaviors, can't rely on targets, use dimensionality reduction for new targets. when machine results are created in the other step in tutorial, located within this folder (scenario 1 up until step 8, needed to complete unsupervised learning, project files should be contained within machine results folder, if you don't have it then complete that first, project config file
+The SimBA Unsupervised Classification module allows users to classify their animal behavior data without pre-defining behavioral standards and insteads clusters the data based on behavioral similarities.
+Our pipeline is designed to build off our supervised machine learning pipeline, where the clusters can help uncover new behavior present in different forms by dividing up behavior that has already been successfully classified and clustering the new, unlabeled behaviors.
+To find these new behaviors, we cannot rely on performance targets, but instead use dimensionality reduction and fine-tuning the hyperparameters through a [pseudo-grid search approach](https://github.com/sgoldenlab/simba/blob/master/docs/unsupervised_classification.md#step-3-perform-dimensionality-reduction) to find the best clusters.

-[highlight features of unsupervised vs. supervised, explain tutorial scenario and how this continues from prior analysis and Kleinberg, how to navigate from existing GUI].
+In order to perform the unsupervised classification analysis, we must start with our folder of machine results as was generated in the supervised pipeline and located within your project folder as described in [this scenario](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-8-run-machine-model).
+Overall, unsupervised classification provides the potential for increased accuracy and explainability while reducing human variability errors by eliminating the need for frame by frame annotation.
 The SimBA Unsupervised Classification pipeline and GUI were created by [Simon Nilsson](https://github.com/sronilsson) and [Aasiya Islam](https://github.com/aasiya-islam).

 ## Pipeline

-Training an unsupervised classifier involves the creation of an algorithm that clusters animal activity based on behavioral similarities, typically with three main steps: data pre-processing, dimensionality reduction, and cluster assignment. (talk about what's necessary to complete the steps)
+Training an unsupervised classifier involves the creation of an algorithm that clusters animal activity based on behavioral similarities, typically with three main steps: data pre-processing, dimensionality reduction, and cluster assignment.
 The SimBA Unsupervised Classification pipeline consists of six main steps:

 **1) Save Project Folder**- allows user to create an unsupervised project folder and saves outputs to future steps in encompassed folder    (creates folder structure, saves folders for each following step with their respective outputs)